mathan1995/react-carousel/README.md

-# React Styled Slider
+# React Carousel

-**React Styled Slider** is a react and styled component slider.
+**React Carousel ** is a react and styled component slider.
 It is fully configurable.

 ![Live Image](https://res.cloudinary.com/day2qlngn/image/upload/v1624269694/chrome-capture_gmh6no.gif)